raetha/wyzesense2mqtt/readme.md

 * F - Fix invalid sensors (Removes sensors with invalid MACs, common problem with broken sensors or low batteries)

 ## Home Assistant
 Home Assistant simply needs to be configured with the MQTT broker that the gateway publishes topics to.
 Once configured, the MQTT integration will automatically add devices for each sensor along with entites for the state, battery_level, and signal_strength.
 By default these entities will have a device_class of "opening" for contact sensors, "motion" for motion sensors, and "moisture" for leak sensors.
 They will be named for the sensor type and MAC, e.g. Wyze Sense Contact Sensor AABBCCDD.
 To adjust the device_class to "door" or "window", and set a custom name, update the sensors.yaml configuration file and replace the defaults, then restart WyzeSense2MQTT.
-For a comprehensive list of device classes the Home Assistant recognizes, see the [`binary_sensor` documentation](https://www.home-assistant.io/integrations/binary_sensor/).
+For a comprehensive list of device classes that Home Assistant recognizes, see the [binary_sensor documentation](https://www.home-assistant.io/integrations/binary_sensor/).

+## Compatible Hardware
+### Bridge Devices
+* Wyze Sense Bridge (WHSB1)
+* Neos Smart Bridge (N-LSP-US1) - Untested, but theoretically compatible

+### Sensors
+* Wyze Sense Contact Sensor v1
+* Wyze Sense Motion Sensor v1
+* Neos Smart Leak Sensor
+* Wyze Sense v2 Devices (Coming Soon!) - Requires installing the Wyze Sense Hub firmware onto a Wyze Sense Bridge (unsupported and untested)
+    * Wyze Sense Entry Sensor v2 (WSES2)
+    * Wyse Sense Motion Sensor v2 (WSMS2)
+    * Wyze Sense Leak Sensor (WSLS1)
+    * Wyze Sense Keypad (WSKP1)
+    * Wyze Sense Climate Sensor (WSCS1)